How to Sell High-Dimensional Data Optimally: Preliminaries

 \subsection{Model}

-We begin by formalizing the model: The buyer has a state-dependent utility that they want to maximize by taking an action from an action space.
-The buyer has a private {\em type} that captures their (ex-post) utility as a function of the state-action pairs.
+We begin by formalizing the model we study.
+The buyer has a state-dependent utility that they want to maximize by taking an action from an action space.
+The buyer has a private {\em type} that captures their (ex-post) utility as a function of both the the action and the unknown state.
 Although the seller is not aware of the buyer's private type, they know that the type follows a known distribution.
 The seller determines a menu of experiments with corresponding prices to offer for sale to the buyer.
 Each experiment maps the state to a distribution over a space of signals.
-Here is a list of notation that we will use. \begin{itemize}[itemsep=0em] \item The {\em state} $\omega$ is drawn from a distribution $\mu$, a publicly known common prior supported on the (possibly uncountable) state space $\Omega$.
+Attaching notation to these terms, we have: \begin{itemize} \item The {\em state} $\omega$ is drawn from a distribution $\mu$, a publicly known common prior supported on a possibly uncountable but measurable state space $\Omega$.